 The Board acknowledges its responsibility for overseeing the risk management and internal control systems of the Company and reviewing their effectiveness at least annually through the Audit Committee.
-The Audit Committee assists the Board in fulfilling its corporate governance roles in overseeing the Company's financial, operational, compliance, risk management and internal controls, as well as the resourcing of the finance and internal audit functions.
+The Audit Committee assists the Board in fulfilling its oversight and corporate governance roles in the Company's financial, operational, compliance, risk management and internal controls, and the resourcing of the finance and internal audit functions.

 The Company has established an organizational structure with defined levels of responsibility and reporting procedures.
-Group Risk Management and Compliance ("GRM&C") and Group Internal Audit ("GIA") assist the Board and/or the Audit Committee in reviewing the effectiveness of the Company's risk management and internal control systems on an ongoing basis.
-The Board through the Audit Committee are kept regularly apprised of the significant risks that may impact the Company's performance.
+Group Risk Management and Compliance ("GRM&C") and Group Internal Audit ("GIA") assist the Board and/or the Audit Committee in the review of the effectiveness of the Company's risk management and internal control systems on an ongoing basis.
+The directors through the Audit Committee are kept regularly apprised of significant risks that may impact the Company's performance.